Nikodimos Papavasiliou: Managerial career

 In May 2018, Papavasiliou was appointed manager of Greek Football League side Ergotelis.
 He managed to lead the club to its first Greek Cup Quarter-finals since 1986 during his first season as club manager.
 His work did not go unnoticed and in September 2019 he was offered the head coach position of struggling Super League side Panionios.
 Papavasiliou thus terminated his contract with Ergotelis, accepting the bid and thus making his Super League managerial debut.

+On 30 March 2026, Papavasiliou was appointed manager of Czech National Football League club Dynamo České Budějovice.